yy7-f/Unet-Brain-Segmentation/README.md

 # Unet-Brain-Segmentation

-Developed Unet models optimized with the Dice Loss and binary cross entropy loss for brain tumor segmentation.
+Unet models optimized with the Dice Loss and binary cross entropy loss are developed for brain tumor segmentation using brain MRI images dataset.

 Dataset: